willahh/notizen/backend/README.md

 4. Run the migration script `npx typeorm migration:run` Server need to be up before running the migration.

-### Migrations
+## Migrations
-Sql migrations is managed with typeorm.
+SQL migrations is managed with typeorm.
 A `ormconfig.js` file is required :
 ```js
 module.exports = {